Diffusion-Based Scenario Tree Generation for Multivariate Time Series Prediction and Multistage Stochastic Optimization: Abstract

 \section{Abstract}

 Stochastic forecasting is critical for efficient decision-making in uncertain systems, such as energy markets and finance, where estimating the full distribution of future scenarios is essential.
-We propose \emph{Diffusion Scenario Tree} (DST), a general framework for constructing scenario trees for multivariate prediction tasks using diffusion-based probabilistic forecasting models. \emph{DST} recursively samples future trajectories and organizes them into a tree via clustering, ensuring non-anticipativity (decisions depending only on observed history) at each stage.
-We evaluate the framework on the optimization task of energy arbitrage in New York State’s day-ahead electricity market.
-Experimental results show that our approach consistently outperforms the same optimization algorithms that use scenario trees from more conventional models and Model-Free Reinforcement Learning baselines.
-Furthermore, using \emph{DST} for stochastic optimization yields more efficient decision policies, achieving higher performance by better handling uncertainty than deterministic and stochastic MPC variants using the same diffusion-based forecaster~\cite{Zarifis2025}.
+We propose \emph{Diffusion Scenario Tree} (\emph{DST}), a general framework for constructing scenario trees using diffusion-based probabilistic forecasting models to provide a structured model of system evolution for control tasks. \emph{DST} recursively samples future trajectories and organizes them into a tree via clustering, ensuring non-anticipativity (decisions depending only on observed history) at each stage, offering a superior representation of uncertainty compared to using predictive models solely for forecasting system evolution.
+We integrate \emph{DST} into Model Predictive Control (MPC) and evaluate it on energy arbitrage in New York State’s day-ahead electricity market.
+Experimental results show that our approach significantly outperforms the same optimization algorithms that use scenario trees generated by more conventional models.
+Furthermore, using \emph{DST} for stochastic optimization yields more efficient decision policies by better handling uncertainty than deterministic and stochastic MPC variants using the same diffusion-based forecaster, and simple Model-Free Reinforcement Learning (RL) baselines.